Odin the German Shepard Dog prepares for his family’s new baby. Good Boy!

 Toddlers and dogs… Safe together

 A family adopted a six-month-old puppy who was anxious and afraid.
-When she was introduced to the family’s young cousins (four-years and eleven-months — TODDLERS) she seemed curious but then barked and lunged at them when they made any sudden movements.
-Toddlers and dogs are not always safe together.
+When she was introduced to the family’s young cousins (four-years and eleven-months — TODDLERS) she seemed curious.
+But then barked and lunged at them when they made sudden movements.
+They had expected their toddlers and dogs to be safe together.

 The family tried to ‘firmly correct’ their dog’s behavior, but it didn’t work.